sai-educ/TeachBound/README.md

 # EduBoard: An Interactive Digital Whiteboard

-**An intuitive, web-based whiteboard for real-time brainstorming, collaborative ideation, and visual learning.
+**An intuitive, web-based whiteboard for brainstorming, ideation, and visual learning.
 Inspired by Google Jamboard.**

-100% free to use, no advertisements, open source.
+EduBoard is 100% free to use, features no advertisements, and is fully open source.
 Pull requests are warmly welcome!

+*Currently, EduBoard supports single-user functionality.
+Multi-user collaboration is a planned future enhancement.*

 ---